Twelve Canadian cities will host more than a hundred citizen actions this Saturday : be part of it!

 “We love to say that we are the only ones”, replied Diego with a laugh.
 “But because we are not the only ones, 100in1Day works.”

-He concluded by saying that 100in1Day only was a platform, but that “the people who are taking action are the real heroes.”
+He concluded by saying that 100In1Day itself only was a platform, but that it is “the people who are taking action, who are the real heroes.”

+You can listen to the full interview with Diego Cuadros Rojas here (15 min):

 Leave a Reply